 The trail is exclusive to hikers (no bikes, dogs or horses permitted).
 Experienced trekkers can reach the summit in about 30 minutes, but most hikers get to the peak in about an hour.
 As one of the best hikes around Phoenix, the trail can get crowded – especially on weekend mornings.

 Top Tip: The Piestewa Peak Trail is one of the few that stays open after sunset.
 The official hours of the trail are from 5:00am until 11:00pm, which allows interested trekkers to take a night hike in Phoenix.

 #2 Quartz Ridge Trail Loop at Phoenix Mountain Park

 Phoenix Mountain #8A Trailhead MAP.
 Less frequented – and much less difficult – than Piestewa Peak is the nearby looping Trail 8A-8-304-8B combo (MAP).
 The 4.5-mile trail is rated moderate for its sloping inclines and loose rocks.
-Challenging, but not crushing, it is our favorite of all the Phoenix Mountain Preserve trails.
+Challenging, but not crushing, it is our favorite of all the Phoenix Mountain Preserve trails and one of the prettiest hikes in Phoenix.

-Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), the trail offers breathtaking desert scenery.
+Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), these Phoenix Mountain trails offer breathtaking desert scenery.
 From the 32nd Street Parking Lot, Trail #8A ascends to a saddle and continues north to hook up with Trail #8.
-Looping around to the west, the trail connects with 304 for a short jaunt before meeting Trail #8B, which takes hikers back up to the saddle – and then back down to the parking lot via #8A.
+Looping around to the west through giant saguaro cactus, the trail connects with 304 for a short jaunt before meeting Trail #8B, which takes hikers back up to the saddle – and then back down to the parking lot via #8A.
 At a good pace, the hike takes about 2 hours to complete.